-Performance information is provided for vCenter, SCVMM and AWS managed systems.
-For vCenter and AWS, the last seven days of performance information is retrieved when the managed system is added to vCommander®.
-For SCVMM, because historical performance data cannot be retrieved from the managed system, vCommander waits to obtain seven days' worth of performance data from SCVMM before generating a performance summary.
+Performance information is provided for vCenter, SCVMM and AWS cloud accounts (managed systems).
+For vCenter and AWS, the last seven days of performance information is retrieved when the cloud account (managed system) is added to vCommander®.
+For SCVMM, because historical performance data cannot be retrieved from the cloud account (managed system), vCommander waits to obtain seven days' worth of performance data from SCVMM before generating a performance summary.

 Information about VM performance is updated automatically by vCommander every night.
 You can also manually update performance information for individual VMs to include the latest data in the performance summary.

 When performance information is not available for vCenter VMs, you must first understand that the performance charts tab provided for each VM, host and clusters display the same performance graphs that are displayed in VMware vSphere.
 Therefore, the graphs you see are dependent on whether or not realtime graphs have been selected in vSphere.

 The performance graphs are loaded the first time you click the Performance Charts tab for the selected VM, host or cluster, and they default to the time interval of one hour.

 If performance graphs are not available in Embotics® vCommander™, follow the procedure below.

 - Login to the vCenter server.

 - From the Start menu, issue the command services.msc.